Our History

 Formation of the College

 To address the above challenge as a matter of urgency, the government threw the challenge to communities that could provide residential and academic facilities for 180 students to be considered for the establishment of the colleges.
 The chiefs and the various stake-holders in education in Ada took advantage of this opportunity.
 Mr. J.M.
 T. Dosoo, an eminent educationist and musician, who was then the Vice Principal of the Presbyterian Women’s Training College at Aburi, was brought in to establish this new college.
 The then Presbyterian Middle Girls’ School in Ada-Foah graciously vacated its premises to make room for the new college.
 In his zeal and determination to make this new venture succeed, Mr. J.M.T.
-Dosoo, unassumingly, had to borrow pieces of furniture from the Ada Secondary School and the Presbyterian Middle Boys’ School to complement the few the college had.
+Dosoo, was compelled to borrow pieces of furniture from the Ada Secondary School and the Presbyterian Middle Boys’ School to complement the few the college had.

-First Blow Strike - Fresh Admissions Put on Hold
+First Blow Strike Fresh Admissions Put on Hold

 Soon after its establishment, and whilst it was still struggling to find its feet, the first republican government under Dr. Kwame Nkrumah whose vision saw the establishment of the college was toppled in a military coup d’état bringing into government a military regime under the National Liberation Council on the 24th of February, 1966.
 This development brought about dire repercussions on the fortunes of this infant institution.
 Attempts were made by the new government to close down all teacher training colleges set up under the previous regime.
 Admissions were put on hold for two consecutive years, hence there were no admissions for 1966 and 1967.